-- (a) employee information including a list of teachers and a list of teachers on call that are available for callout showing their names, addresses, telephone numbers, a school staff assignment list and a teachers on call employment journal; - (b) notifications of hirings, discipline, resignations, retirements, deaths, employment advertisements for all employees, letters of notification of evaluation, and minutes of the Joint Consultation Committee meetings.
+- (a) employee information including a list of teachers and a list of teachers on call that are available for callout showing their names, addresses, telephone numbers, and a school staff assignment list; - (b) notifications of hirings, discipline, resignations, retirements, deaths, employment advertisements for all employees, letters of notification of evaluation, and minutes of the Joint Consultation Committee meetings.

-Copies of general mailings from the Society to parents or members of the Society and the audited financial statements will be posted on a bulletin board in the school.
+Copies of general mailings from the Society to parents or members of the Society and the audited financial statements will be provided to the union stewards.